 - Alexander Moreira of Old Town High School constructed two methods of determining the volume of higher dimensional spheres.
 He won first place in the Computer Science & Mathematics category and the Mu Alpha Theta award in 2018.

-Contact Stefany Burrell (firstname.lastname@example.org) with questions about the MSSF Teacher Fellows program.
-Maine State Science Fair is sponsored by The Jackson Laboratory and Maine Mathematics & Science Alliance.
+Contact Rebecca Clark Uchenna with questions about the MSSF Teacher Fellows program.
+Maine State Science Fair is sponsored by The Reach Center at Maine Mathematics & Science Alliance and The Jackson Laboratory.